Bristol Music Trust Board of Trustees

 Sonia Mills – Sonia spent her career in the NHS which included several CEO level posts with NHS Oxfordshire, Swindon Marlborough NHS Trust and latterly CEO for North Bristol NHS Trust responsible for the development of the new Southmead Hospital.
 She has a degree from Cambridge in Natural Sciences and an MSc from Bristol University in Public Policy Studies.
-Based in Bristol she now continues to coach senior managers and also has several Governor and trustee roles including Governor at Colston Girls School and is on the Board of Governors for UWE.
-She is chair of BMT Capital Fundraising Group.
+Based in Bristol she now continues to coach senior managers and also has several Governor and trustee roles.
+She is chair of BMT Capital Fundraising Group and was previously a Governor at Colston Girls School and chaired the Board of Governors for UWE.

 Louise Mitchell – Chief Executive of Bristol Music Trust appointed in 2011.
 Previously, Louise was the first Director of Glasgow UNESCO City of Music, a position taken after being at the head of the Glasgow Royal Concert Hall for 13 years where she spearheaded the regeneration of two of Glasgow’s most revered venues: the City Halls and the Old Fruitmarket.
 Louise is a board member of the Association of British Orchestras and also on the Board of Destination Bristol, is a Trustee of the Royal Philharmonic Society, a Royal Society of Arts Fellow, Vice Chair of British Association Concert Halls, and was also a past Board Member of International Society for Performing Arts.